Vibe:

 Stray observations:

-• Recent films ("Always Be My Maybe," "Someone Great," "Long Shot") have done a good job shrugging off tired tropes, but there still aren't enough stories with people of color or queer happy endings.
+- Recent 2019 films, like "Always Be My Maybe" (Khan), "Someone Great" (Robinson), and "Long Shot" (Levine), have done a good job shrugging off tired tropes, but there still aren't enough stories with people of color or queer happy endings.
 I want someone to make a movie about a mixed-raced older lesbian couple who love and support each other unconditionally and die in each other's arms.
 Is that too much to ask?

-• I loved the dissection of "While You Were Sleeping" (1995).
+- I loved the dissection of "While You Were Sleeping" (Turteltaub, 1995).
 Lucy (Sandra Bullock) has some legit issues and needs to find a therapist STAT.

-• My romcom fashion icon is probably Izzy Grossman (Amy Irving) from "Crossing Delancey" (1988).
+- My romcom fashion icon is probably Izzy Grossman (Amy Irving) from "Crossing Delancey" (Silver, 1988).